Loading…

 Finding Documents

 Functions to find documents start with Find..
-There are variants to find all documents in a table, find by ID, find by JSON field comparison, find by JSON containment, or find by JSON Path.
+There are variants to find all documents in a table, find by ID, find by JSON field comparisons, find by JSON containment, or find by JSON Path.
 The hotel update example above utilizes an ID lookup; the descriptions of JSON containment and JSON Path show examples of the criteria used to retrieve using those techniques.

 Find methods and functions are generic; specifying the return type is crucial.
 Additionally, ById will need the type of the key being passed.
 In C#, ById and the FirstBy* methods will return TDoc?, with the value if it was found or null if it was not; All and other By* methods return List<TDoc> (from System.Collections.Generic).
 In F#, byId and the firstBy* functions will return 'TDoc option; all and other by* functions return 'TDoc list.